GNOME/gimp-help/README.md

     - TODO: Decide if we want to move this whole chapter to TRANSLATING, or the reverse, or ...

+Note: If your build directory is not a child of the source directory, then `msginit` will not fill in PACKAGE_VERSION in the header of the po files.
+Since msginit tries to find `configure`, copying that to your build directory can solve that issue.
+In that case, make sure to update it when switching branches.

 When all of the above are updated, run:
   - `make po` in the main build directory
   - `make po` in the quickreference directory